Friday, May 2, 2014

-On May 2, 1989, Alexander Mogliny, then just 20 years old, made a choice that would affect the rest of his life.
+On this date in 1989, Alexander Mogliny, then just 20 years old, made a choice that would affect the rest of his life.

 While in Stockholm, Sweden, having just completed winning a gold medal at the 1989 World Championships, Mogilny made the life changing decision to become the first Soviet player to defect, leaving behind his family but escaping the totalitarian rule of the communist system, and iron-fisted Soviet old school coach Viktor Tikhonov in particular, whom Mogilny felt would make his life not only at the rink, but outside of hockey, miserable for years to come due to his independent nature.